 Upon completion of the lock cycle, there will be either a PA announcement, a short toot of a horn or a visible hand signal that it's clear to exit the lock.
 There is no fee for this "first come-first served" process.
 You can contact most dam operators via VHF channels 14 and 16 to learn the status of the lock.

-GENERAL RIVER SENSIBILITY AND OTHER SAFETY TIPS: Don't forget to study up on general river regulations and rules.
-It is important to at least understand the basics of the buoy system and general principles of river navigation, too (see previous Guideline article, "Buoy & Marker Messages").
+Don't forget to study up on general river regulations and rules.
+It is important to at least understand the basics of the buoy system and general principles of river navigation too (see previous Guideline article, "Buoy & Marker Messages").

 In his book "Basic Essentials – Canoeing", outdoor river guide and canoeing pro, Cliff Jacobson cites several common mistakes made by canoers: